sarahc-dev/takeaway-project/README.md

 # => So that I can check if I want to order something
 # => I would like to see a list of dishes with prices.

-# 1 - adds a dish to the menu
+# 1 - adds a dishes to the menu
 menu = Menu.new
 dish = Dish.new("pad thai", 7.50)
 menu.add_dish(dish)
 expect(menu.list).to eq [dish]

-# 2 - adds multiple dishes to the menu
 menu = Menu.new
 dish_1 = Dish.new("pad thai", 7)
 dish_2 = Dish.new("green curry", 8.5)